yosef147yosef/Mini-project-in-databases-Yosef-Halevi-Eliyahu-Shulman/README.md

 Description: Each deposit is associated with one account.
 Foreign Key: Account Number in the Deposit entity.

-### Worker to Bank (One-to-Many)
+### Client to Account (One-to-Many)

-Description: Each worker is employed by one bank.
+Description: Each client can have multiple accounts.
-Foreign Key: Bank ID in the Worker entity.
+Foreign Key: Client ID in the Account entity.

+### Worker to Bank (Many-to-Many)

+Description: Represents the association between workers and banks.
+Foreign Keys: Worker ID and Bank ID.

 ### Interest Rate to Deposit (One-to-Many)

 Description: Each deposit is associated with one interest rate.
 Foreign Key: Interest Rate ID in the Deposit entity.

+### Deposit to Worker (Many-to-Many)

+Description: Represents the association between deposits and workers.
+Foreign Keys: Deposit ID and Worker ID.

 ## Weak Entity